 Graduate College | Henrietta Schmoll School of Health

-Our Master of Science in Nursing (MSN): Nurse Educator option combines a commitment to nursing excellence with a passion for innovation and transformational leadership.
+Ready to apply your nursing skillset in new ways?
+Our online Master of Science in Nursing (MSN): Nurse Educator program combines a commitment to nursing excellence with a passion for innovation and transformational leadership.

-St. Kate’s nurse educator students have access to the federal Nurse Faculty Loan Program.
-Each new nurse educator student will also be considered for up to $5,000 in funding from these scholarship programs: leadership in nursing, diversity, alumni, and academic achievement.
+New MSN: Nurse Educator students are considered for up to $5,000 in funding from the following scholarship programs: diversity, alumni, and academic achievement.

 The nurse educator master's curriculum reflects the rapidly changing landscapes of healthcare and education.
 Our graduate program offers opportunities for integrating new technologies and informatics concepts into teaching and learning, which improves problem-solving and critical thinking skills.
 You’ll also study emerging trends in nursing, healthcare, and society.